 Top 4 Ways to Reduce Taxes on RSU Income

 RSU income for tech employees tends to be a large part, if not the biggest part, of their total annual income.
 This may put stress on monthly cash flow when it comes to maxing out employer benefits such as pre-tax and after-tax 401(k), ESPP, HSAs, etc. This stress can often be compounded come April the following year, only to find out you have to pay a hefty tax bill.
-Below are our top 4 recommendations for managing your tax bill due to RSU income.

 1. Adjust Your Tax Withholding

-The US uses a progressive tax system so it’s important to be aware of the difference between what your highest marginal income tax rate is and what your effective tax rate is.
-Marginal is the rate you pay on the next dollar of earned income, whereas effective tax rate is the average rate you pay on every dollar of income.
+The US uses a progressive tax system, so it’s important to be aware of the difference between what your highest marginal income tax rate is and what your effective tax rate is.
+Marginal is the rate you pay on the next dollar of earned income, whereas the effective tax rate is the average rate you pay on every dollar of income.

 Example: A single filer who earns $150k of income has a marginal tax rate of 24% but an effective tax rate of 18.01%.
 Below are some examples to help you gauge how adjusting your withholding can help you plan for next year’s tax season.

-Single Marginal Effective Rate
+Gross Income Marginal Rate Effective Rate

-Married Marginal Effective Rate
+Gross Income Marginal Rate Effective Rate

-*The above figures are just estimates, effective rates vary given your unique deductions.
+*The above figures are just estimates; effective rates vary given your unique deductions.
 Please consult your tax advisor.

 The default Federal tax withholding rate for many tech firms is 22%.
 Given where your income falls on the chart above, you may want to adjust your sell-to-cover election, if your company allows.
 Many companies allow for this, but some don’t.
 If you’re unsure, reach out to your HR department or stock plan department to ask.